CodeYourFuture/syllabus/docs/db/week-3/lesson.md

 **Exercise objective:** To identify skills that can be developed during the CYF course.

 The following is a real ‘junior software developer’ job description from LinkedIn.
-In small groups, map these skills back to the skills you will gain at the end of your CYF course in a demonstrable way.
+In small groups, map these skills back to the skills you will gain at the end of your CYF course.

 Share back with the group.
 You can collate the answers on a white board.